Coventry University prepares to bid farewell to landmark building

 The development plans focus on forming additional landscaping, promoting the university’s desire to open up vistas within the campus while providing high-quality, green spaces.
 The plans aspire to facilitate an uninterrupted view of Coventry Cathedral from the university’s Arts and Humanities facilities on Cox Street, which are currently being redeveloped.

-The open landscaped area is planned to follow the demolition of the Alan Berry building and assist in forming a pathway of quality urban routes through the campus and towards the site of the former Civic Centre buildings on Little Park Street, which is currently on loan from the university to the City of Culture Trust for the Assembly Festival Gardens.
+The open landscaped area is planned to follow the demolition of the Alan Berry building and assist in forming a pathway of quality urban routes through the campus and towards the site of the former Civic Centre buildings on Little Park Street.

 The Alan Berry building has been a focal point for the university for six decades but it is now time for us to bid it farewell.